Corona Rigidity: Independence results, II. Rigidity

 \begin{corollary} There are separable \cstar-algebras $A$ and $B$ whose coronas are not subhomogeneous and such that the assertion `the coronas $\cQ(A)$ and $\cQ(B)$ are isomorphic' is independent from ZFC. \end{corollary}

 \begin{proof} As in Example~\ref{Ex.FV}, fix an infinite $X\subseteq \bbN$ such that $\Th(M_{n}(\bbC))$, for $n\in X$, converge (in the logic, i.e., weak*, topology).
 Let $Y$ and $Z$ be disjoint and infinite subsets of $X$.
 By Example~\ref{Ex.FV}, CH implies that the coronas $\cM_Y$ and $\cM_Z$ (see Definition~\ref{Def.MX}), are isomorphic.
-However, Theorem~\ref{T.mainPFA} implies that every isomorphism between such algebras is topologically trivial, and such isomorphism has to be algebraically trivial (see \cite{Gha:FDD}). \end{proof}
+However, Theorem~\ref{T.mainPFA} implies that every isomorphism between such algebras is topologically trivial, and therefore algebraically trivial (see~\cite{Gha:FDD}). \end{proof}